All Episodes

 They now have the official transition offices are down here about two blocks from the White House.

-Mike is doing a great job.
+And Mike is doing a great job.

-And I think a lot of the news media is not used to covering uh a CEO who actually operates with the speed and decisiveness that Trump does, or or who is capable of keeping his mouth shut.
+And I think a lot of the news media is not used to covering a CEO who actually operates with the speed and decisiveness that Trump does, or who is capable of keeping his mouth shut.

-I mean, part of the reason you're getting all these hysterical stories is they can't get any sources because everybody who actually knows won't talk, and everybody who's talking doesn't know.
+I mean, part of the reason you're getting all these hysterical stories is they can't get any sources because everybody who actually knows won't talk and everybody who's talking doesn't know.

 The conversation I had with him was totally off the record, and I can't share and won't share what I know.

-And it's but the only thing I will share is that he's totally calm, totally focused, totally organized, and in control of the process, which is extraordinarily difficult, as you point out.
+But the only thing I will share is that he's totally calm, totally focused, totally organized, and in control of the process, which is extraordinarily difficult, as you point out.

-Um you have a very limited time to get a good government together.
+You have a very limited time to get a good government together.

-You know, the latest target is there they've been going after Bannon and Rudy Giuliani as best they can to disqualify Rudy before Rudy even has acknowledged that he even really wants a spot in the government of Donald Trump.
+You know, the latest target is they've been going after Bannon and Rudy Giuliani as best they can to disqualify Rudy before Rudy even has acknowledged that he even really wants a spot in the government of Donald Trump.

-And you know, you know, and and the these things also change.
+You know, and these things also change.

-I mean, you're in a period of flux here where people talk and they they think about, well, do I want to do this, do I want to do that?
+I mean, you're in a period of flux here where people talk and they think about, well, do I want to do this?

-They were the most loyal, they were there the longest.
+They were there the longest.

-Uh they worked their hearts out, they're both very competent people.
+They're both very competent people.

 But I think everybody has to sort of think this thing through for a little while.